jazzypants1989/jessquery/README.md

   - If the `json` option is set to true, the request will be sent as JSON and the response will be parsed as JSON.
   - Otherwise, the request will be sent as FormData and the response will be parsed as text.

+  - The serializer option can be used to provide a custom function to serialize the form.
+It will be passed the element as an argument and should return the serialized form data.
+  - This will probably break if you don't return a FormData object, but I haven't tested it.

   - Example:

   ```javascript